 Our management assessed the effectiveness of internal control over financial reporting as of December 31, 2017, using the criteria in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
 Based on this evaluation, our management believes that our internal control over financial reporting was effective as of December 31, 2017.
 The effectiveness of our internal control over financial reporting has been audited by KPMG LLP, an independent registered public accounting firm, as stated in their report included herein.
-Our evaluation of internal control over financial reporting under the SFR brand (SFR BeLux), which was acquired in 2017.
+Our evaluation of internal control over financial reporting did not include the internal control of Coditel Brabant sprl, operating under the SFR brand (SFR BeLux), which was acquired in 2017.
 The amount of total assets and revenue included in our consolidated financial statements as of and for the year ended December 31, 2017 that is attributable to SFR BeLux was \$496.5 million and \$36.0 million, respectively.